The Himalayan Blue Poppy is part of the plant genus Meconopsis [mee-koh-NOP-sis] consisting of a little over forty species of flowering plants.

 The Asiatic Poppy has a short lifespan and shouldn’t need transplanting each season.

-Use a soil containing humus and provides fast drainage.
+Use a moist soil containing humus and provides fast drainage.
 You don’t want the roots sitting in soaked soil.

 NOTE: Use sterilized potting soil to help reduce the risk of fungus that may attack seedlings.

 Maintenance and Grooming Asiatic Poppies

 The flowers and stems eventually start to fade on Meconopsis plants which typically only last one or two years.

 However, clean up any dead leaves, flowers, or stems until the plant reaches the end of its life span.